 What is Osteopathic Medicine?

 DOs place an emphasis on wellness and preventive medicine.
-Their training and philosophy also teaches them to place an emphasis on the interrelationship of structure and function.
+Their training and philosophy also teach them to place an emphasis on the interrelationship of structure and function.
 By utilizing a patient center style of practice, DOs work with their patients to foster healthy lifestyles that concentrate on preventing illness, not merely treating pathology.
 Utilizing Osteopathic Manipulative Treatment (OMT), DOs support and augment the body’s natural ability to heal itself.